 I loved the flavor, which was what I would describe as “in your face” butterscotch.
 I love all things butterscotch and appreciated that they didn’t take a wimpy approach to the formula.
 On a few occasions, I enjoyed a small bowl of this pudding with mini chocolate chips or chocolate shavings for a little contrast.

-Vanilla: Interestingly enough, and in stark contrast to the butterscotch, the vanilla pudding was a bit thin and a touch runny.
-I assumed it was a batch issue (since the chocolate was thick like the butterscotch), and the thinner texture didn’t detract at all from the flavor, which was deep and very, very vanilla.
+Interestingly enough, and in stark contrast to the butterscotch, the vanilla pudding was a bit thin and a touch runny.
+I assumed it was a batch issue (since the chocolate was thick like the butterscotch), but the thinner texture didn’t detract at all from the flavor.
+It still was deep and very, very vanilla.

-I devoured this tub parfait-style with some seasonal pomegranate, but would love to try making pudding pops with it sometime!
+I devoured this tub parfait-style with some seasonal pomegranate.
+Although this flavor would make deliciously rich pudding pops!

-Chocolate: As mentioned, this flavor was thick, like the butterscotch, and like the others, Wayfare didn’t skimp on taste.
-It was a bit too bittersweet on the tongue for my personal preferences, but I put the chocolate pudding in the blender with a frozen banana and a touch of stevia for a delicious chocolate pudding smoothie!
+As mentioned, this flavor was thick, like the butterscotch, and like the others, Wayfare didn’t skimp on taste.
+It was a bit too bittersweet for my personal preference.
+I ended up putting the chocolate pudding in the blender with a frozen banana and a touch of stevia for a delicious chocolate pudding smoothie!

 The Facts on Wayfare Puddings